KiriANaru/learngit/readme.txt

-Gir is a version control sysytem.
+Gir is a distributed version control sysytem.
 Git is free software.